Titanic Museum Pigeon Forge Tennessee – 2024 Insider’s Guide

 If rooms full of precious antiques aren’t enough to convince the kids to tag along, don’t worry.

 The museum is filled to the brim with interactive exhibits.
-They'll be begging you to bring them for a chance to:
+The Pigeon Forge Titanic exhibits will be begging you to bring them for a chance to:

 - Steer the captain’s wheel like a true sailor